 India Proposes Dual Counter Drone Systems to Vietnam Air Force for Airbase Security Indian Defence Research Wing

-You are currently viewing India Proposes Dual Counter Drone Systems to Vietnam Air Force for Airbase Security Indian Defence Research Wing
+Artistic representation for India Proposes Dual Counter Drone Systems to Vietnam Air Force for Airbase Security Indian Defence Research Wing

 India has been actively involved in the development of counter-drone technologies, and its military has been testing various systems to counter the threat of drones.